elifesciences/validate-article-json/README.md

 ## Usage

-    $ go run main.go -h
+    $ go run . -h
-    Usage of /tmp/go-build3363302255/b001/exe/main:
+    Usage of /tmp/go-build3486126079/b001/exe/validate-article-json:
       -article-json string
-            the path to a article-json file or directory -buffer-size int
+            path to an article-json file or directory -buffer-size int
-            the maximum number of article-json files to keep in memory at once (default 2000) -num-workers int
+            maximum number of article-json files to keep in memory at once (default 1000) -num-workers int
-            the number of workers to process the article-json files (default 12) -sample-size int
+            number of workers (goroutines) to process the article-json files 0 for number of cpu cores (default), -1 for unbounded -sample-size int
-            the number of article-json files to parse (default -1) -schema-root string
+            number of article-json files to parse (default -1) -schema-root string
-            the path to api-raml schema root
+            path to api-raml schema root

 For example: